3zpnix/WriteOn/README.md

 ## 📢 Announcements

-- Managed to find time to update for version 1.3, Might find it difficult for the next version though because of my part time job taking up my whole schedule 對不起!
+- Managed to find time to update for version 1.3, Might find it difficult for the next version though because of my part time job taking up my whole schedule!
 (02/25/2025)
 - I have to focus on my other projects, I'm going broke right now haha.
 Version 1.3 will have its updates soon (1/19/2025)
 - Updates are being delayed because of university school stuff, I apologize!
 (12/7/2024)
 - Upcoming version 1.2 will contain mostly bug fixes but with more features (12/3/2024)